 In addition to musical, biological and neuropsychological aspects, there is one more perspective that is strongly influencing this research, and that is historical.
 The concept hiljainen haltioituminen, which could perhaps be translated as the quiet exaltation, was created by folk music researcher Armas Otto Väisänen in the 1930’s.
 It describes the ability of some folk musicians to lapse inside the music, and exclude the existing environment from the consciousness.
 The famous example Väisänen gives, is Jaakko Kulju, a blind kanteleplayer from Suojärvi.
 The man improvised for hours and was playing almost as if asleep, and Väisänen felt that it is impossible to write down this constantly variating flow of music.
 Kanteleplayers themselves called the improvising as playing their own power (omaa mahtia).
 Ever since I first read the text about the 19th century kanteleplayer playing his own power, vanishing in his own world and at the same time enchanting his listeners, I have been searching and trying to understand.

 I find this specific way of making music very different from all other ways I know.
 It has sometimes been equated with meditation or with flow, but in my future analysis I will however demonstrate the differences between them.
 The differences arise not only from different cultural contexts and historical backgrounds but also in some sense from different musical goals.
-The main questions are: What is happening in the consciousness preceding and during the state of quite exaltation?
+The main questions are: What is happening in the consciousness preceding and during the state of quiet exaltation?
 What are the elements or components needed to be able to achieve this kind of mental state?
 What is the meaning and the importance of this music to its producer?

 According to the information given by early folk music researchers, the players of own power were mainly illiterate, and their cultural memory presumably reached back into many generations.
 This brings the prehistorical perspective along, and some new questions.
 Does the quiet exaltation/playing one’s own power have a connection to the prehistorical shamanism?
 If there is a connection, what could have been the meaning of this kind of music, and the way of doing it, to prehistorical people and their community?